Click here for two really useful links AHDB Buying a recorded ram for maternal traits also Using EBV's as a Tool to Breeding Better Sheep.

 If you were a dairy farmer would you buy semen, a dairy bull or a replacement female without performance figures?
 The answer to that I'm sure would be an unqualified NO.

 The question then is why do so many sheep farmers buy unrecorded breeding stock?
 The answer to this is that performance is not measured on most sheep farms, while all dairy farms record some performance data, especially their output data.
-They can see the effects of improved genetics on output and therefore are a lot more aware of the benefits it brings.
+They can see the effects of improved genetics on output and costs and therefore are a lot more aware of the benefits it brings.
 Sheep farmers cannot easily observe their performance data unless they go to considerably more inconvenience and cost.
 But this does not mean they should disregard performance recording data in their buying decisions instead they should embrace it.
 Just look at the dairy farmers who tried the "stand still" strategy, they have all gone!

-If you are interested in a maternal breed of sheep such as the Lleyn, you stand to gain even more from the adoption of ebvs and performance recorded stock purchases, as compared to a traditional cross bred ewe with terminal sire system, as the benefits multiply with each generation of sheep you retain.
+If you are interested in a maternal breed of sheep such as the Lleyn, you stand to gain even more from the adoption of ebvs and performance recorded stock purchases, as compared to a traditional cross bred ewe with terminal sire system, as the benefits multiply with each generation of the sheep you retain.
 The benefits will be in both ewes and lambs and this will lead to more pounds in the bank.

 As a Lleyn breeder we will have data on and record for:-

 Growth rates, in the form of eight week weights and scan weights.

 Mature size.
 Which can be used to control efficiency as well as actual size.

 To do this we record for Signet, Birth weight, 8week weight, Weaning Weight, 21 week weight, deaths and on the genetically important sheep muscle and back fat depths and individual faecal eggs counts and saliva IgA concentrations.